aliaformo/data-jobs-salaries-analysis-with-python/README.md

 # Data jobs and salaries.
 Analysis with Python

-The present project has the main purpose of describing the Data Science Jobs/Salaries in the last years based on the dataset
+The present project has the main purpose of describing the Data Science Jobs/Salaries in the last two years (2020-2022) based on the dataset

 ## Dataset 👇